Before CHIDYAUSIKU, CJ, In Chambers

 quo was correct in

-this conclusion is a matter that the Appeal Court will have to
+this conclusion is a matter that the appeal court will have to

 determine.

-In the event of the Supreme Court determining that issue in favour of
+In the event of the Supreme Court

-the University, the University will have a clear right or entitlement
+will have a clear right or entitlement to a stay of execution of the

-the appeal by the Labour Court.
+arbitral award pending the hearing of the appeal by the Labour Court.

-On this basis alone, the
+On this basis alone, the University has established a prima

 facie case.